andresnalegre/Storify/README.md

 # Storify

-**Storify** is a React project where I showcase my skills with React and Bootstrap.
-The goal of this project is to create a simple data storage solution that works locally and can be easily adapted for enterprise environments.
+**Storify** is a React project where I showcase my skills with React and PHP.
+The goal of this project is to create a simple data storage solution that works with MariaDB and can be easily adapted for enterprise environments.

 ---